Skip to main content

 Admin Authentication

-Admin user authentication is available for various API endpoints.
-An admin user is a user with permissions to create, update, delete or assign information for a particular Spaaza app or retailer.
-Admin authentication uses HTTP headers containing user ID and session key values obtained from the login API endpoint.
+Admin authentication uses HTTP headers containing the user ID and session key values obtained via the login API endpoint.
 Each time admin authentication is used, the permissions of the user role are checked for validity for the particular endpoint.

 The following HTTP headers must be passed to any API endpoint using admin authentication:

-• session-user-id: user ID of the user obtained from the login endpoint
+• X-Spaaza-Session-User-Id: user ID of the user obtained via the login endpoint

-• session-key: session key of the session obtained from the login endpoint
+• X-Spaaza-Session-Key: session key of the session obtained via the login endpoint

 Privileged Authentication